QBOID Confidential and Proprietary Information

 The system that receives and processes dimensioning records from the QBOID device.

 A dimensioning record is a structure containing the information about a single item for either the WiFi or the Intent APIs.
-It is generally formatted as a JSON
+It is generally formatted as a JSON string with a structure like the following:

 { "timestamp": "2021\/02\/14 07:19:38", "l": 195, "w": 165, "h": 72, "weight": 7709, "barcode": "845973030506", "shape": "Cuboidal", "device": "FH0402211100001", "note": "", "attributes": { "hazmat": "true" }, "image": "data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/4gIoSUNDX1BST0ZJTEU..." }

-Field | Format | Description |
+| Field | Format | Description |

 timestamp |